-A Hot Summer’s Afternoon In Italy Posted by Serena on Jul 20, 2015 in Literature
+A Hot Summer’s Afternoon In Italy Posted by Serena on Jul 20, 2015 in Uncategorized

 Today, as is our custom, we got up at six o’clock and, after a quick breakfast, set off for a walk in the early morning freshness.
 As we walked up the mountain road towards the picturesque village of Pracchiola, constantly surrounded by the strident screeching of cicadas, I gazed up at the intense blue cloudless sky.
 The dazzling sunlight drew perfectly defined shadows on the road, and the stone walls that enclose vineyards and vegetable plots, now abandoned, brought to mind the words of a poem by the poet Eugenio Montale (Genova 1896 – Milano 1981).
 Meriggiare is one of his most famous compositions and without a doubt my favourite.

 I love the way in which the poet perfectly renders the sense of tiredness and idleness brought on by the heat that causes you to observe the most minute details of nature, such as the lines of busy ants that continually form and break up as they follow the cracks in the walls.
 The poem’s title, Meriggiare, is a verb that literally means ‘to pass the hottest hours of the day in a shady outdoor place’, how lovely to have one word that expresses a whole phrase!
 I also like the succinctness of Montale’s language, which is able to convey in a few simple words the intensity of light and heat, e.g.: il rovente muro d’orto (the scorching garden wall).

 However, the thing I love the most about this poem is the way in which Montale uses whole strings of alliterations and harsh, almost unpronounceable syllables, that recreate the sensation of tiredness you feel as you stumble under the hot sun:

 Meriggiare pallido e assorto

 schiocchi di merli, frusci di serpi.